Beistegui Hermanos: 1959-2009

 In 1959, BH moved its production to a newer and larger plant in the Spanish city of Vitoria, capital of the Basque Country, Spain.
-In the decades afterwards, the Beistigui brothers' company became the largest producer of bicycles in Spain.
+In the decades afterwards, the Beistegui brothers' company became the largest producer of bicycles in Spain.
 Among well-known models were the touring bicycle BH Gacela, as well as a folding BH that could be folded into the boot of a car.

 During the 1960s, the main BH factory in Vitoria manufactured not just frames, but everything from saddle to spokes and handlebar.
 BH expanded to have two manufacturing and assembly facilities in Vitoria and another one in Águeda, Portugal.
 The facilities include CNC laser machining, which also produces fitness equipment and parts for BMW and Mercedes-Benz.

 Their BH Meteor model, a BMX bike, became popular in the 1980s.
 In 1984, the BH Running Bull became the first mountain bike manufactured entirely in Spain.
 Afterwards the company released its BH Top Line bike line, with oversize aluminum frames.
 Later lines included ultralight bicycles for triathlon use, and electronic bikes.

 In the early 1990s, BH purchased Peugeot and founded Cycleurope, owner of Bianchi, Peugeot and Gitane.
 In 1996, BH sold Cycleurope to concentrate on home markets of Spain and in Portugal.
 In 2001, BH re-focused on the pan-European market.